Sunblood/D2RML/README.md

-# No longer working as of the 2.5 patch. #
+# This version is no longer working after the D2R 2.5 patch.
+Join Discord for more info on the latest version: https://discord.gg/PwGR2rRafX #

 # Diablo 2 Resurrected Multi-Launcher by Sunblood

 Allows you to launch and connect with multiple instances of Diablo 2 Resurrected using pre-generated login tokens.

-# D2RML IS FREE SOFTWARE.
-IF YOU PAID FOR THIS SOFTWARE, YOU HAVE BEEN SCAMMED.

 Requires handle64.exe from https://docs.microsoft.com/en-us/sysinternals/downloads/handle (included with the compiled exe)

 ### Discord: https://discord.gg/PwGR2rRafX

-### BTC Donations: 3FLeQd9zt7H6zqG839apK5MxkVJvfNYxer
+### BTC Donations:

 ![2021-10-21 21_24_16-Window](https://user-images.githubusercontent.com/6067956/138388188-6e7b3dec-b07a-4036-99a5-b180348a4b75.png)